Mahir Çayan: Kızıldere incident and death

-Politics
+Thought

 Çayan was a Vanguardist and a revolution theorist.
 He developed the theory of artificial balance which occurs between the oligarchy and the nation during the last crisis of imperialism.
 He believed the main cause of this contradiction was American imperialism, which developed a Neocolonialism Method after 1946.
 The goal of this method is to minimize the problems of senior imperialists more satisfactorily, and provides bigger market shares with less expenses, more systematic organization, and no new national wars.
 The main order is the variance in consolidation of the capital outflow and the transfer.
 This method leads to "permanent settlement" of imperialism in a country but also raises social production and relative welfare to certain degrees in parallel with an expanding market.
 As a consequence, contradictions seems less immediate, meaning there is an artificial balance between the anti-order and systemic reactions of the masses, and the oligarchy.

 "The Current Situation"

 The following was written by Çayan after the declaration of martial law in April 1971:

 "The Campaign/Operation in 1950 was a counterrevolution in Turkey, because the usurers and the merchants with the representatives of finance capital came to power.
 That was the Anatolian Commercial Bourgeoisie which came to power.
 The “small town compradors” came to power.
 This parasitical coterie made an alliance with another parasitical coterie like itself and came to power.
 That was the Dominant Alliance.

 The Campaign/Operation on May 27, 1960 was a revolution.
 The Reformist Bourgeoisie brought another Dominant Alliance to power through overthrow of the feudal residues and the hegemony of usurers and merchants.
 Why do The Monopoly Bourgeoisie and Imperialism embrace the usurers, the merchants, and the feudal squirearchy without to expel the Reformist Bourgeoisie from the Dominant Alliance?
 Why do they at least tolerate the taking on the guidance role of the usurers, the merchants, and the feudal squirearchy “team” by the Reformist Bourgeoisie in 1960? and Why do they make an alliance with all these “residues” through to subordinate the Reformist Bourgeoisie?
 The situation is too clear.

 The state in Turkey has never been fallen under the certain hegemony of any coterie of the Bourgeoisie till 1970.
 The Campaign/Operation in 1919-23 was the campaign of the Reformist Bourgeoisie.
 The Republic was the state of the Reformist Bourgeoisie, the radicals, the usurers, the merchants, and the wealthy people.
 The Dominant Alliance made up of all fractions of the Bourgeoisie and the feudal squirearchy.
 The guidance “power” was the National Bourgeoisie (resp. the Reformist Bourgeoisie).
 As years passed, the Reformist Bourgeoisie has lost its influence on the economic life under the circumstances of the Monopoly Capitalism and the foreign-dependent elements were taking over.
 Imperialism has infiltrated widely and based on/referred to the feudal squirearchy, the usurers, and the merchants.
 The Monopoly Bourgeoisie was getting power step by step.